-Do you have an addiction issue and ask yourself, “Do I need dual diagnosis treatment?”
-Have you heard the term dual diagnosis, and wondered if it is the same thing as co-morbid disorders or the term co-occurring disorders?
-The dual diagnosis treatment center Northern IL program at the Northern Illinois Recovery Center helps clients understand dual diagnosis.
+The dual diagnosis treatment center at Northern Illinois Recovery Center helps clients understand how a co-occurring disorder affects them and the necessary treatment.
 Staff provides individualized assessments to determine the best treatment program, including dual diagnosis treatment, for every client seeking treatment and recovery services.

-Dual diagnosis is often used interchangeably with other terms, including co-occurring disorders, and co-morbid disorders.
-All three of these terms describe individuals that experience both a substance use disorder, and a mental health disorder.
+Dual diagnosis is often used interchangeably with other terms, including co-occurring disorders and co-morbid disorders.
+All three of these terms describe individuals that experience both a substance use disorder and a mental health disorder.
+Our dual diagnosis treatment program can address several mental health concerns, such as:

 It is common for some individuals to wonder, ‘Do I need dual diagnosis treatment if my diagnosis of a mental health disorder occurred before my diagnosis of a substance use disorder?’
-The National Institute on Drug Abuse (NIDA) explains that the disorders possibly appear at the same time, or that either disorder can come one after the other disorder.
+The National Institute on Drug Abuse (NIDA) explains that the disorders possibly appear simultaneously or that either disorder can come one after the other disorder.

 Do not feel shame if you have both mental health and addiction issues.
 NIDA reports that approximately 50 percent of people with a mental illness will also experience a substance use disorder.
 Therefore, you are not alone if you need dual diagnosis treatment.